Loren Smith, Electric Utility Director

 With the implementation of DA, staff expects to improve reliability, service quality, and operational efficiency.

 Once installation is complete, crews will begin installing DA technologies in the area of downtown, which will provide multiple backup sources to ensure the area is restored quickly should there be an outage.
-This is expected to begin around January of 2018.

 X.XX.XX | SUA-XX-XX | Recommendation of Bid